 Higher Education in USA, Study in USA

-So many students apply to US based universities every year but do you know how many choices you have, to take your pick from?
+Many students apply to US universities every year but do you know how many options you have?
 America boasts the most diverse and one of the biggest educational systems in the whole world, with 4,000 and plus universities and colleges to choose from.
 About 800,000 international students from the world over come to study in the US every year.

 How to Select a University (Academic Factors)